What is the product life cycle?

 In the decline stage, sales fall, the company market share is reduced and low prices reduce your profit margins.
-During the decline phase of your product’s life cycle, it’s best to concentrate on your loyal customers who want to keep buying from you and making them have the best customer experience.
+During the decline phase of your product’s lifecycle, it’s best to concentrate on your loyal customers who want to keep buying from you and making sure they have the best customer experience you can offer.

-For example, Blockbuster’s product life cycle ended in 2010 when the company went bankrupt.
-This is because its business model of entertainment movies that you could watch in your home was based on unpopular rent charges and late fees.
+For example, Blockbusters’ product lifecycle ended in 2010 when the company went bankrupt.
+This was because its business model of entertainment movies that you could watch in your home was based on unpopular rent charges and late fees.

-This wasn’t sustainable as new contenders like Netflix’s software as a service (SAAS) product life cycle challenged Blockbuster’s existing product.
+This wasn’t sustainable as new contenders like Netflix’s software as a service (SaaS) model challenged Blockbusters’ existing product.
 It offered subscription-based pricing and on-demand cloud-based videos.
-In an advancing technical world where online services are replacing in-house services, Blockbuster couldn’t compete and hence the market decline stage marked the end of the business.
+In an increasingly digital world where online services were replacing in-house services, Blockbuster couldn’t compete and the market decline stage marked the end of the business.

-One additional product life cycle stage that we would recommend adding on top of Levitt’s original product life cycle stages is Iteration.
-This looks at how we extend the product life cycle and how we create iterations so that ongoing feedback continually improves an existing product and create a longer lifespan, particularly at the development, introduction, growth and maturity stages.
+One additional product lifecycle stage that we would recommend adding on top of Levitt’s original product lifecycle stages is Iteration.
+This looks at how we extend the product lifecycle by using feedback to continually improve an existing product and create a longer lifespan, particularly at the development, introduction, growth and maturity stages.

 Some ways of doing this include: